u9n/dlms-cosem/README.md

 * Pietro Fiorentini RSE 1,2 LA N1.
 Italian gas meter
 * Iskraemeco AM550.
 IDIS compliant electricity meter.

+# License

+The `dlms-cosem` library is released under the Business Source License 1.1 .
+It is not an Open Source License but will eventually be made available under an Open Source License (Apache License, Version 2.0), as stated in the license document.

+You may make use of the library provided that you, or the corporations that you represent, handle no more than a combined total of one hundred (100) individual DLMS end devices.

+For information about alternative licensing arrangements for the library, please contact us at `info(at)pwit.se`.

+We offer special licences for open source, academic and non-profit use cases.

 # Development

 This library is developed by Palmlund Wahlgren Innovative Technology AB.
 We are